liu-bioinfo-lab/celLink/README.md

 ```

 ## Vignettes
 A tutorial on integrating scRNA-seq and CODEX datasets from donor HPAP023 is provided.
-Please check our [tutorial website](https://doi.org/10.1101/2024.11.08.622745).
+The feature linkage information between coding genes and proteins is stored in [protein_gene_relationship.csv](docs/protein_gene_relationship.csv) Please check our [tutorial website](https://doi.org/10.1101/2024.11.08.622745).

 ## Citation
 If you use Cellink in your research, please kindly cite our paper using the following reference: